RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 title: "Scanning for Viruses"
 ---

-If you experienced difficulties using the available tools for transferring digital media  refer to the [Troubleshooting](troubleshooting) page.
-If item still failed to transfer document that in the Digital Media Log and do not attempt to scan the item for viruses.

-Otherwise, proceed to the instructions below for scanning digital media items for viruses.

 ## Overview

 All disk images need to be scanned for viruses and malware on the Virus Checking Workstation (Ginger) before they are moved over to the Digital Records (X) drive.